Leucocytes and Th-associated cytokine profile of HIV-leishmaniasis coinfected patients attending the Abuja Teaching Hospital, Nigeria

 Keywords:Cellular Immunity, Cytokines, Leishmaniasis, Pro-inflammation, HIV co-infection

 Introduction.
-T-helper cells (Th)-1& -2 cytokines homeostasis control or predict clinical outcome of Leishmania spp infected persons, especially those living with HIV /AIDS.
-This case-control study evaluated the leucocytes differentials, TNF-alpha, interleukin (IL)-2 and -10 levels among HIV infected persons with serological evidence of leishmaniasis attending University of Abuja Teaching Hospital, Nigeria
+T-helper cells (Th)-1& -2 cytokines homeostasis control orpredict clinical outcome of infected persons, especially those with HIV /AIDS.
+This case-control study evaluated the leucocytes differentials, TNF-alpha, interleukin (IL)-2 and -10 levels among HIV infected persons with serological evidence of leishmaniasis attending University of Abuja Teaching Hospital, Nigeria.

 Material and Methods.
-Blood samples from 28 HIV infected persons who were Leishmania donovani rK39 and IgG positive (group 1); 30 age- & -sex matched HIV infected persons without Leishmania antibodies (group 2); and 30 apparently healthy persons without HIV and Leishmania donovani antibodies (group 3).
+Blood samples from 28 HIV infected persons who had Leishmania donovani rK39 and IgG positive (group 1), 30 age- & -sex matched HIV infected persons without Leishmania antibodies (group 2) and 30 apparently healthy persons without HIV and Leishmania antibodies (group 3).
 Full blood counts, TNF alpha, IL-2 and -10 levels were analyzed using automated hematology analyzer and ELISA, respectively.
 Structured questionnaires were used to collate biodata and clinical presentations of participants.

-Conclusions.
-Eosinophil, basophil counts and serum IL-10 level were high in HIV/Leishmania coinfected persons, demonstrating Leishmania -induced hypersensitivity and immunosuppression.
+Conclusion.
+Eosinophil, basophil counts and serum IL-10 level were high in HIV/Leishmania coinfected persons, demonstrating parasite-induced hypersensitivity and immunosuppression.

 Adriaensen W, Dorlo TPC, Vanham G, Kestens L, Kaye PM and van Griensven J. Immunomodulatory Therapy of Visceral Leishmaniasis in Human Immunodeficiency Virus- Coinfected Patients.
 Front.
 Immunol.
 2018.
 8:1943. doi: 10.3389/fimmu.2017.01943